West Virginia Court Records

 - Contest the ticket

 Choosing to pay the ticket is seen as an admission of guilt to the charges and may be noted as a conviction on the violator's record.
 The offender should pay the total fine amount and any additional charges.
-The conviction may be reported to the West Virginia DMV and points may be assessed to the violator's record, if applicable.
-Verification may have to made with the assigned court but payment of the fine can be made:
+The sentence may be reported to the West Virginia DMV, and points may be assessed to the violator's record, if applicable.
+Verification may have to be made with the assigned court, but payment of the fine can be made:

-- Online - Payments made be possible online, by visiting the website of the designated court and using the online payment service (if available).
-The citation number and a major credit card may be required and a transaction fee may be charged.
+- Online—Payments can be made online by visiting the designated court's website and using the online payment service (if available).
+The citation number and a major credit card may be required, and a transaction fee may be charged.

-- By Mail - Complete the Guilty/No Contest Plea notice on the reverse of the citation appropriately, sign and date and mail copy of the citation with money order or check for the total amount to the designated court.
+- By Mail - Complete the Guilty/No Contest Plea notice on the reverse of the citation appropriately, sign and date, and mail a copy with a money order or check for the total amount to the designated court.
 Do not send cash by mail.

-- In-Person - Complete the appropriate section on the reverse of the citation and deliver in person to the designated court, with the total fine amount in money order, check or cash.
+- In-Person—Complete the appropriate section on the reverse of the citation and deliver it in person to the designated court, with the total fine amount in a money order, check, or cash.

 Contesting a Traffic Ticket in West Virginia

-If the defendant chooses to contest the ticket then a plea of Not Guilty may be submitted to the court.
+If the defendant chooses to contest the ticket, a plea of Not Guilty may be submitted to the court.
 This can be done by marking the "Not Guilty Plea for Traffic Offenses" notice checkbox on the reverse of the ticket and mailing it to the assigned court.
-A reply may be sent with the date and time to appear in court Otherwise the defendant may need to show up at the designated court at the assigned date and time to enter the plea.
-After a plea has been entered, the court might require the defendant to post bail (to ensure return) and a date for a pre-trial hearing may be set.
+A reply may be sent with the date and time to appear in court.
+Otherwise, the defendant may need to show up at the designated court at the assigned date and time to enter the plea.
+After a plea has been entered, the court might require the defendant to post bail (to ensure return), and a date for a pre-trial hearing may be set.
 It is advisable to retain the services of a traffic attorney.

 What to Expect in a West Virginia Traffic Court

 At the pre-trial hearing, the defendant can meet with the prosecutor and attempt to reach a plea agreement.
 If this is successful, then there may be no need for a trial.
-If it is unsuccessful, then the court may assign a date for the trial.
+If it is unsuccessful, the court may assign a date for the trial.
 After the trial, the judge may render judgment and find the defendant Guilty or Not Guilty.
-If found guilty, the defendant may have been convicted on the charges and be liable for all fines, costs and any additional penalties.
-The conviction may be reported to the West Virginia DMV and demerit points may be added to the defendant's record.
-If the defendant was found Not Guilty, then all charges may be dismissed and the defendant may not be liable for the fine and no demerit points may be assessed to his record.
+If found guilty, the defendant may be convicted on the charges and liable for all fines, costs, and additional penalties.
+The conviction may be reported to the West Virginia DMV, and demerit points may be added to the defendant's record.
+If the defendant was found not guilty, then all charges may be dismissed, and the defendant may not be liable for the fine, and no demerit points may be assessed on his record.
 Court costs may still be applicable.

-Failure to appear for any court date could result in additional penalties so notice may be sent to the court prior if the defendant is unable to make any court date.
+Failure to appear for any court date could result in additional penalties, so notice may be sent to the court before the court date if the defendant cannot make it.

 How Do I Find West Virginia Traffic Court Records?

 Traffic court records in West Virginia can be obtained by using the search option on the West Virginia Judiciary website.
-It is also possible to find particular records by visiting the website of the courthouse where the case was heard and searching on there.
-If copies of the record are required, this may necessitate the filing of a request with the Clerk of the Court.
+Specific records can also be found by visiting the website of the courthouse where the case was heard and searching there.
+If copies of the record are required, a request with the Clerk of the Court may be necessary.

 Additionally, publicly available records are accessible from some third-party websites.
 These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties may be required to provide: